vanderlee/PHPSwaggerGen/README.md

 SwaggerGen currently has no predefined variables, but you can define variables yourself by assigning them to the SwaggerGen parser before scanning starts.

-Preprocessor statments may be nested.
+Preprocessor statments may be nested and are available for PHP and text.

 *	### `define` *`name [value]`*
 	Define a variable name and optionally assign a value to it.